-A structuralist approach emphasizes what is given in every situation.
+Relevance theory is another structuralist model of what goes on in translation and other types of communication.
+A structuralist approach emphasizes what is given or determined in every situation.
 It builds an explanatory model with the assumption that there is a system of underlying laws that govern the way people act and interpret their world.
-A hallmark is the drive to divide things up and deal with them separately, or focus on one at present while putting off dealing with the other: langue vs. parole, competence vs. performance, surface structure vs. deep structure, autonomous syntax, what was said vs. what was meant, a theory of linguistic competence vs. a theory of communicative competence, the interpretive use of language vs. the descriptive use of language, direct vs. indirect translation, i-mode vs. c-mode.1
+A hallmark of structuralism is the attempt to divide things up in a binary fashion and deal with the parts separately, or focus on one at present while putting off dealing with the other: langue vs. parole, competence vs. performance, surface structure vs. deep structure, autonomous syntax, what was said vs. what was meant, analytic vs. synthetic competence, a theory of linguistic competence vs. a theory of communicative competence, the interpretive use of language vs. the descriptive use of language, i-mode vs. c-mode communication, resembling translation vs. interpretive translation, and so forth.